Provide a collection of statistical methods that incorporate both element-wise and group-wise penalties to estimate a precision matrix.

 - crit

-A string (default = "BIC") specifying the parameter selection method to use.
+A character string (default = "BIC") specifying the parameter selection criterion to use.
 Available options include:

 "AIC": Akaike information criterion (Akaike 1973) .